bapresearch/www/philosophy.md

 - ## no annoying emails

 we will **never** send you spam or sale emails. if we ever send you an email, it will make sense.

-- ## linux

-every software we make is linux-first.